 As described above, it is intended that the Separation, together with certain related transactions, will generally qualify as tax-free transactions to holders of Masco common stock and to Masco.
 If the Separation and/or the related transactions are not so treated or are taxable to Masco pursuant to Section 355(e) of the Code (see "Material U.S. Federal Income Tax Consequences of the Separation-The Separation") due to a breach by us (or any of our subsidiaries) of any covenant or representation made by us in the Tax Matters Agreement, we will generally be required to indemnify Masco for all tax-related losses suffered by Masco in connection with the Separation.
-In addition, we will not control the resolution of any tax contest relating to taxes suffered by Masco in connection with the Separation of tax contests relating to any other taxes for which we may ultimately have an indemnity obligation under the Tax Matters Agreement.
-In the event that Masco suffers tax-related losses in connection with the Separation with the Separation with the Separation with the Separation connection with the Separation of Masco's tax liability in connection with the Separation tax matters Agreement, the indemnification liability in respect of Masco's tax liability in connection with the Separation could have a material adverse effect on us.
+In addition, we will not control the resolution of any tax contest relating to taxes suffered by Masco in connection with the Separation, and we may not control the resolution of tax contests relating to any other taxes for which we may ultimately have an indemnity obligation under the Tax Matters Agreement.
+In the event that Masco suffers tax-related losses in connection with the Separation that must be indemnified by us under the

+Tax Matters Agreement, the indemnification liability in respect of Masco's tax liability in connection with the Separation could have a material adverse effect on us.